Does Otitis Media or Glue Ear Affect Child’s Speech?

-In most cases it clears without any treatment.
+In most cases, it clears without any treatment.
 An operation to clear the fluid and to insert ventilation tubes (grommets) may be advised if glue ear persists.
-This procedure is done daily and takes less than 30 minutes to complete.
+This procedure is common and takes less than 30 minutes to complete.

-The ear is divided into three parts – the outer, middle and inner ear.
+The ear has three parts – the outer, middle, and inner ear.
 Sound waves come into the outer (external) ear and hit the eardrum, causing the eardrum to vibrate.
 The vibrations pass from the eardrum to the middle-ear bones (ossicles).
 These bones then transmit the vibrations to the cochlea in the inner ear.
-The cochlea converts the vibrations to electric signals which are sent down the ear nerve to the brain.
+The cochlea converts the vibrations to electric signals which travel down the ear nerve to the brain.
 The brain interprets these signals as sound.

 Air in the middle ear may gradually pass into the nearby cells if it is not replaced by air coming up the Eustachian tube.
 A vacuum may then develop in the middle ear.
 This may cause fluid to seep into the middle ear from the nearby cells.

-Some children develop glue ear after a cough, cold, or ear infection when extra mucus is made.
+Some children develop glue ear after a cough, cold, or ear infection when the ear makes extra mucus.
 The mucus may build up in the middle ear and not drain well down the Eustachian tube.
-However, in many cases glue ear does not begin with an ear infection.
+However, in many cases, glue ear does not begin with an ear infection.

 In addition, it is more common in those children who:

 There has been concern that dulled hearing from glue ear may cause problems with speech and language development.
-This, in turn, was thought to lead to poor school achievement and behavioral problems.
+The common belief is that this, in turn, leads to poor school achievement and behavioral problems.

 However, research studies that have looked at this issue are reassuring.
 The studies showed that, on average, children with glue ear had no more chance (or just a little more chance) of having long-term behavioral problems or poor school performance compared with children without glue ear.